-12.2.
+11.2.
 Proof of others’ identity.
 We will rely on you to check that others involved in a transaction are who they claim to be.
-Or, if you ask us in writing, we will be happy to check this for you
+Or, if you ask us in writing, we will be happy to check this for you.

-12.4.
+11.4.
 Reporting.
 We are professionally and legally obliged to keep your affairs confidential.
-However, we may be required by law to make a disclosure to the National Crime Agency where we know or suspect a transaction may involve money laundering or terrorist financing.
-If we are required to make a disclosure in relation to your matter, we may need to stop work and may not be able to tell you that a disclosure has been made.
+However, where permitted, we may make disclosures to applicable regulators, tax authorities and law enforcement.
+If we are required to make such a disclosure, we may need to stop work and may not be able to tell you that a disclosure has been made.

-13.1.
+12.1.
+Ombudsman.
 If you are not happy with our service, then you should let us know.
 We will try to resolve your concerns.
-If you continue to have concerns you should request a copy of our Complaints Policy and make a formal complaint.
-If for any reason we are unable to resolve the problem between us then you may be able to complain to the Law Society of Northern Ireland (further information can be found at www.lawsoc-ni.org).
+If you continue to have concerns, then our Complaints Policy sets out how you can take the matter further.
+This is on our website and also available on request.
+If for any reason we are unable to resolve the problem between us, then you may be able to complain to the Law Society of Northern Ireland (further information can be found here).

-13.2.
+12.2.
 Fees.
-If you are unhappy about our fees at any point, then, in addition to the remedies set out in our complaints policy, you may apply to court for an assessment of an invoice under relevant taxation regulations (again further information can be found at www.lawsoc-ni.org).
+If you are unhappy about our fees at any point, then, in addition to the remedies set out in our Complaints Policy, you may apply to court for an assessment of an invoice under relevant taxation regulations (again further information can be found here).
 There are strict time limits that apply to court assessments and you may wish to seek independent legal advice.

 a.) you have not done as agreed in this letter and terms.